 Chunks of fresh peaches are baked into this paleo peach muffins recipe.
 The flavor of the peaches is enhanced with almond, honey, and lemon.
 So easy and perfect for summer!

-I found some beautiful homegrown peaches at the farmers market and was inspired to make peach muffins.
+Some beautiful homegrown peaches at the farmers market were the inspiration for these fresh peach muffins.
 I always use fresh summer peaches in my peach blueberry crisp and peach coconut smoothie, but this was the first time I baked them in muffins.

 I've tried making these peach muffins with frozen peaches and they're just not the same.
 Fresh homegrown peaches are so much more flavorful than frozen.
 Luckily they're in season this time of year.